 4. Play a variation of “pin the tail on the donkey” and have the kids pin the parts on the robot.
 Tape a large square “head” on the wall.
 Kids should be blindfolded and take turns taping a robot part on the head – circles for eyes, square nose, antennae, etc.

-Little Robot Discussion Ideas
+Little Robot Discussion Questions for Your Homeschool Study

 1. This book has very few words, and the words that it does contain are often onomatopoeia (words that make sounds).
 How did it feel to read a book that contained so few words?
 Did you enjoy it or was it hard?
-Did you makeup words in your head or just enjoy the pictures?
+Did you create words in your head or just enjoy the pictures?

 2. Were you surprised when the yellow robot trying to capture and return Little Robot was transformed?
 Were you happy about it or disappointed?